tomaverlaine/tomaverlaine.github.io/_posts/2025-05-31-ricky-maymi-beijing-underground.md

 layout: post
 title: "Ricky Maymi and Beijing Underground"
 date: 2025-05-31
+categories: texts
+summary: Explores the ties between a California guitarist and young musicians in Beijing.
 excerpt: Maymi's first encounter with Beijing's underground dates back to 2012.
 The music blew his mind.
 He sensed in it a dynamism long lost in Western rock
 lang: en
 ---